BitEU/windjack/README.md

   - `set_dealer()`
     - Sets the dealer object in display
   - `draw_player(player)`
-    - Draws the partition corresponding to &quot;player&quot;, according to the coordinates given by Partition and PartitionManager
+    - Draws the partition corresponding to "player", according to the coordinates given by Partition and PartitionManager
   - `draw_dealer()`
     - Draws dealer partition
   - `draw_game_menus()`
     - Draws items related to the game progression depending on the state of the game
+  - `safe_addstr()`
+    - Windows-specific method to safely add strings without boundary errors